Technology

 Key Takeaway

-The competitive edge in 2026 isn’t “having agents.”
-It’s operating agents: budgets, SLOs, policy gates, and audit trails that let you scale autonomy safely.
+The edge in 2026 isn’t “having agents.”
+It’s operating them: budgets, SLOs, policy gates, and audit trails that let you increase autonomy without losing control.

 David Kim